NoahHenrikKleinschmidt/scRNASeq2022/data_requirements.md

 "Carcinoma" and "Lymphoma" but we could define our own custom ones if we liked.

 ### Discovery / Recovery from bulk RNA-seq data
-1. Expression Matrix - A TSV of format
+1. Expression Matrix - A TSV of format, with TPM or CPM counts (anything that is normalized really...)

     | target | sample1 | sample2 | ... |
     | :----- | :------ | :------ | :-- |